Title: The Philodendrist Heresy (look for the next in the series, The Entropy Heresy)

 Author Jed Brody teaches physics at Emory University and has published short stories in Atlanta’s weekly newspaper Creative Loafing.
 He has also published ten peer-reviewed papers in scientific journals, including American Journal of Physics and Journal of Chemical Education.

 Jed is donating all of his royalties to Sustainable Harvest International.
 Moon Willow Press is donating a portion of this book’s sales to Guarding the Gifts, a Gitga’at organization working to preserve the Great Bear Rainforest.
+Note that beginning in 2014, MWP will be donating to a portion of sales to Eco-Libris instead.
 See a great article on Jed’s vision for this book, from Emory University.